Using Amplitude, iflix increased its conversion-to-view rates and ROI by 4x.

 Iflix also uses Amplitude Engage to build Leanplum-synced cohorts specifically for fans of Malaysian football (the company’s largest viewership), allowing the company to reach out to these users in a more personalized way.

-John Matthews, iflix’s Head of Engineering, agrees with Frenehard, calling Amplitude Engage “invaluable” to the company’s quest to understand and personalize its messages for users.
+John Mathews, iflix’s Head of Engineering, agrees with Frenehard, calling Amplitude Engage “invaluable” to the company’s quest to understand and personalize its messages for users.

 For any new business looking to grow, first-time user experience is critical.
 What can make or break that experience is how quickly users get to their “aha moment”—the magical moment when users realize the product’s value.
 For iflix, that means making it as easy as possible for users to access and watch relevant content.
 That’s why the company is always working on ways to streamline this process.